gradle/gradle/design-docs/play-support.md

 - Uses Gradle daemon to run build.
 - Collect up all input files as build runs.
 - Deprecate reload properties from Jetty tasks, as they don't work well and are replaced by this general mechanism.
+- Don’t bother with performance test for now.
+Add tooling API + daemon stress tests later.
+- Just use Java 7 watcher for now.
+We can improve performance on OS X and Windows later.
+    - Do this by adding stuff to native-platform.
+Could potentially spit out a warning on these platforms.
+- Fail when running on Java 6.
+We can fix this by using native-platform later, rather than polling.

 ## Feature: Keep running Play application up-to-date when source changes